awave1/lecture-notes/grst205/final.md

 - Emperor Decius killed in battle with goths AD 251
 - Emperor Valerian captured by Sasanians AD 260

-### ⚡️ The Dominate: AD 284 - 476
+#### The Dominate: AD 284 - 476

-- Reorganizaion of Empire by Dicletian (**tetrarchy**)
+The accession of Diocletian marks the end of the Third Century Crisis.
+Reorganizaion of Empire by Dicletian (**tetrarchy**):

 - Empire split into 4 parts ruled by either a senior or a junior emperor
   - senior -> augustus
   - junior -> caesar
 - size of army increased
+  - Every army was loyal to their emperor.
 - size of bureaucracy increased
 - Constantine obtains sole power, his sons split empire again
 - these reforms -> fragmentation of Roman Empire split between Western and Eastern Mediterranean

+#### Constantine's Reign

+Constantine's reign best remembered not for reunification of the empire but for the roleration of Christianity.

+#### Diocletian Reforms

+Reforms of Diocletian re-established stability for a time, but economic, political, and military problems continued in 4th - 6th centuries barbarian peoples from the empire invade and defeat Roman armies.

+The last emperor of the western empire Romulus is deposed

 ### 🗡 Fall of Rome

 - In 4th - 6th centuries 'barbarian' people from outside the Empire invade and defeat Roman armies
 - The last Emperor of the Western Roman Empire, Romulus Augustulus is deposed in 476
 - Barbarian people establish kingdoms within the western half of the former Roman Empire.
 These kingdoms eventually develop into the European countries of the Middle Ages

+Eastern Roman Empire however didn't collapse.
+It was more densely settled and was easier to defend.

 #### Roman Empire: Significances